MJKWoolnough/jslib/README.md

 ## <a name="bind">bind</a>

-This modules contains a Function for creating DOM nodes (such as [Attr](https://developer.mozilla.org/en-US/docs/Web/API/Attr) and [Text](https://developer.mozilla.org/en-US/docs/Web/API/Text) nodes) that update their content automatically.
+This module contains a Function for creating DOM nodes (such as [Attr](https://developer.mozilla.org/en-US/docs/Web/API/Attr) and [Text](https://developer.mozilla.org/en-US/docs/Web/API/Text) nodes) that update their content automatically.

 This module directly imports the [dom](#dom), [inter](#inter), and [misc](#misc) modules.